whomwah/rqrcode/README.md

 # rQRCode, Encode QRCodes

-I have republished this gem as rqrcode-with-patches as Duncan seams to have aboned the project.
+I have republished this gem as rqrcode-with-patches as Duncan seams to have abandoned the project.

 ## Overview